-The most common way of diagnosing mast cell tumors is by conducting a fine needle aspiration.
+The most common way of diagnosing a canine mast cell tumor is by conducting a fine needle surgical aspiration.
 The medical professional will take a needle, gently poke through your dog's skin, and pull a small sample of the mast cell tumor out of your dog.
-The needle draws the sample of cancerous cells out and into a syringe, which they then take to the lab.
+The needle draws the sample of cancerous cells out and into a syringe, which they then take to the lab for clinical testing.

 Placing the sample of cancerous cells onto a slide, the professionals will then view the cells under a microscopic lens to really understand what's going on in your dog's body.
 Fine needle aspirations are often enough to understand the situation, but sometimes, a more invasive approach is necessary.
 If the needle aspiration isn't enough, veterinarians will often opt for a biopsy as well.

-Biopsies are more invasive because bigger samples are taken, and typically, dogs are placed under anesthesia during biopsies.
+Biopsies are surgical because larger samples are taken, and typically, dogs are placed under anesthesia during biopsies.
 Mast cell tumors are often complex enough to warrant a biopsy, so don't feel too worried if your dog's veterinarian orders one.
 It's not a sign of anything other than the fact that the findings of the needle aspiration were not conclusive.

 To calm any worries you might feel after learning your dog might need a biopsy, keep in mind that mast cell tumors often take the shape of non-cancerous abnormalities, like allergic reactions or bug bites.
 Since mast cell tumors don't take on a shape that is unique to them, it's easy to mistake mast cell tumors for something else.

-This is why the diagnostic testing options seem so intense, but it's only because the professionals want to ensure that they know what they are dealing with before attempting to treat the situation.
+This is why the diagnostic testing options seem so intense, but it's only because the professionals want to ensure that they know what they are dealing with before attempting treatment of the situation.
 Last but not least, a prognostic panel might be ordered when diagnosing mast cell tumors.

 Prognostic panels offer a more in-depth approach to your dog's circumstances.
 It's a deeper dive into the genetic composition of the concerning lump.
 Additionally, a prognostic panel can provide insight into the severity of the cancer, which allows medical professionals to form a more well rounded opinion of your dog’s mast cell tumor survival rate.